najtin/SendFile/README.md

 # SendFile

-SindFile is an Opera sidebar extension.
+SendFile is an Opera sidebar extension.
 It allows you to open send.firefox.com in the sidebar.

 ### Installation
 #### From github, development version (unstable)